 Seating – Victory Field has a total of 118 accessible and companion spaces located along the concourse and lower seating bowl, as well as in the Elements Financial Club.
 The Indians continually strive to create a fully accessible baseball venue.
 If you have a particular accommodation need or request with any of our seating areas or other facilities and amenities, please call/email the Victory Field Box Office or visit the Advance Ticket Window located behind Section 108 while at the ballpark.

 Victory Field does not have Automated Teller Machines (ATMs).
-All concession stands, gift shops and box offices are cashless and only accept credit card and debit card payments.
-The games located in the Max Services Plaza only accept cash payments, however.
+All concession stands are cashless and only accept credit card and debit card payments.
+Gift shops and box offices can accept cash or card.
+The games located in the Center Field Plaza only accept cash payments, however.
 Please visit Gift Cards for more information on how to convert cash to card at Victory Field.

 Bags, less than 16” in length, may be carried into Victory Field.
 All bags are thoroughly inspected using a baton upon entering the ballpark.
 Indians staff and security personnel reserve the right to refuse any bag entry into the ballpark.
 Bags will also be inspected prior to leaving the suite level after a game.